 - Shortened Achilles Tendon: The Achilles (and other tendons) can lose water in aging, which can shorten them and make them less flexible, more vulnerable to tears or ruptures and lead to a flatfooted gait.

 Any changes in your senior loved one’s feet should be brought to the attention of his/her physician; plus, it’s also a good idea to set up routine appointments for your loved one with a podiatrist, who is able to provide nail care and keep a close watch for any possible issues.

-Inspired Home Care can help in a variety of ways so that seniors’ feet are as healthy as possible, such as:
+Inspired Home Care, providers of the supportive eldercare in Algonquin and nearby communities, can help in a variety of ways so that seniors’ feet are as healthy as possible, such as:

 - Transport to doctor appointments

 - Assessing the home for fall dangers

 Partnering with Inspired Home Care , the leaders in providing eldercare in Algonquin and surrounding areas, increases quality of life for seniors and offers peace of mind for individuals who love them.
 Take the first step to improving health for your senior loved one!
 Email or call us at 847-787-7572 for more information.